elliotberdy/screenshot-api/README.md

 |        | - Scalability Management: Requires manual management of scalability aspects, such as provisioning additional resources and load balancing, which may be challenging to optimize and scale efficiently. | - Customization Constraints: May impose constraints on application customization and configuration, limiting the ability to tailor the environment to specific requirements.             |
 |        | - Cost Considerations: While scalable, costs can increase with resource usage, and careful monitoring and optimization are needed to control expenses effectively.                                     | - Portability: Adapting applications to run on different PaaS platforms or migrating to alternative platforms may be challenging due to vendor-specific configurations and dependencies. |

 After weighing the pros and cons, I decided to go with a PaaS.
-Given the scope of the project, I figured that simplicity, rapid development, and cost effectiveness were more important to me than the flexibility and scalability that an IaaS would provide.
+Given the scope of the project, I figured that simplicity, rapid development, and cost effectiveness were more important to me than the flexibility and scalability that IaaS would provide.

-I briefly looked into various PaaS options, however I had already used Render on multiple occasions for other projects and new how to use it and that it worked well, so I decided to use it.
+I briefly looked into various PaaS options, however I had previously used Render on multiple occasions for other projects and new how to use it and that it worked well, so I decided to use it for the API.

 This left me with a deployed API that could be given a URL and return the base64 encoding of either a regular or full page screenshot of the website!